Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Background and Related Work

-When assessing outcome, cognitive psychology commonly observes epistemic and achievement emotions respectively transitioning into a confused and curious demeanor \cite{Muis_2018} or generating heightened motivation and pursuit of success \cite{sznycer2021}.
-Confronted with information contradictory of internalized knowledge, as is the case with high-confidence errors, people manifest surprisal then supplanted by the former mentioned conditions.
-Withal, experiencing a positive outcome in a task predisposes humans into seeking scenarios conducive to similar internal reactions.
-Consequently, both cognitive paths induce exploratory behavior \cite{Vogl_2019}, albeit with potentially different objectives.
-Considering the aforementioned conditions are reproducible with deep learning methodology, so can epistemic and achievement emotions be explicitly computed for AI, following those paths and mediating exploration.
+The study of links connecting epistemic and achievement emotions (i.e., {states} pertaining to the generation of knowledge and a personal sense of success) to exploratory behavior has been an active {topic} of research in cognitive psychology~\cite{Chevrier_2019, Vogl_2019, Vogl_2020, slinger2022}. {In behavioral studies}, epistemic emotions are commonly observed transitioning into confused and curious demeanors~\cite{Muis_2018}.
+They also potentially lead to heightened motivation and the pursuit of success~\cite{sznycer2021}. {Depending on its outcome, the~pursuit can lead} to pride or shame. {If} confronted with information contradictory of internalized knowledge {(i.e., high-confidence errors)}, people {can} manifest surprise supplanted by unexpected error outcomes. {All in all,} experiencing a positive outcome in a task predisposes humans into seeking similar internal reactions {and corresponding scenarios}. {This exploratory behavior happens for both epistemic and achievement} cognitive paths~\cite{Vogl_2019}, albeit with potentially different objectives. {The process is regulated by the brain's reward system, which adapts its} signaling proportionally to the aforementioned conditions~\cite{Schultz_2015}.
+Considering those are reproducible {in} deep learning, epistemic and achievement emotions {may be integrated in AI for~exploratory benefits.}

+{For studying} the effects of emotion over human behavior, the methodology is straightforward. {It typically} relies on tasks~\cite{HACKMAN196997}, such as classification and trivia, {designed} to induce {relevant} scenarios.
+Specifically in the works by Vogl~et~al.~\cite{Vogl_2019, Vogl_2020}, adulteration of common knowledge statements is presented in a veracity assessment task. {These} statements induce errors and {trigger} epistemic/achievement states, {which translate into exploration.
+For~instance,} uninformed human participants {being} presented incorrect statements {became surprised, as} confidence on their personal knowledge {clashed} with mistakes.
+Complementarily, correct responses prompted a sense of pride. {Either scenario sparked} exploration, as demonstrated by requests for additional~information.

+{AI-oriented} tasks are {evidently} different from those humans perform {in} experiments. {Regardless,} this does not invalidate adaptation to a machine friendlier format, so comparable observations may be taken~\cite{Korteling_2021}. {This is corroborated by the fact that AI} is considered a valid framework on which to explore a range of {neuropsychologic} phenomena~\cite{Dawson_2014, Dawson_2009}. {Our contribution adds to this by~adapting Vogl~et~al. experimental conditions for an AI application.
+Confident participants can be represented by models with} near-perfect performance. {Cognitive tasks can be directly emulated, for~example, as} simple classifications. {Naturally, so can knowledge adulteration, which enables emotional triggering.
+With~this notion, the~problem became a matter of adequately integrating emotion in artificial agents.
+Then these can be validly} regarded as participants in a cognitive psychology~experiment.